 The NEJM is running a new series covering some key aspects of critical care and they want your opinion and vote to count in this exciting new venture.

-A critical care case is presented with a specific clinical question that you can vote and comment on.
+A critical care case will be presented with a specific clinical question that you can vote and comment on.

-An editorial or review will then follow from a world expert discussing the case and your vote.
+An editorial will then follow from a world expert discussing the case and your vote.

 Topics in the series will include:

-Read more for the second case and to see how to cast your vote and comments!
+Read more for the first case and to see how to cast your vote and comments!